ishrutis/Datascience-projects/README.md

 # Datascience-projects
-This repository consists of projects of analysing datasets by using different data science techniques.
+This repository consist of projects of analysing datasets by using different data science techniques.
 Details about this repository is as follows:-

 # Number of projects
 - 06